bigfont/Bromance2013/git-cheatsheet.md

 - Add an untracked file (the file is immediately staged; it skips both unmodified and modified statuses)
 - Stage a modified file.

-# Practice - Record changes to the repository
+# Practice - Recording Changes to the Repository

+See also: [Git Book - 2.2]

 __The Whole Script without Explainations__